 William S. Adams

-About William S. AdamsI am the founder and owner of Adams Legal Group, PLLC, a Morgantown WV personal injury and medical malpractice law firm founded on the principles of integrity and dedication to serving our clients'.
-We are a general practice law firm and in addition to personal injury, medical malpractice, wrongful death, and car accident matters, we also handle business litigation and transactions, and divorce and custody matters.
+About William S. AdamsI am the founder and owner of Adams Legal Group, PLLC, a Morgantown WV personal injury law firm.
+We are primarily a personal injury firm with a focus on medical malpractice, wrongful death, and car accident matters, but we also handle business litigation and transactions, divorce and child custody, as well as criminal defense matters.

 - Business Law

 - Criminal Law